isomerpages/imda-test2/_companies/Sendjoy.md

 **Expertise**: E-Commerce, Media

 Sendjoy is a marketplace for consumers to book personalised celebrity video messages for loved ones.

-They founded the company in hopes of empowering everyone to pour their hearts out to those they care about, including themselves.
+**Existing Project/Partners:**

-Celebrities like Gurmit Singh and Liu Ling Ling as well as Southeast Asia's biggest TikTok creators have joined Sendjoy to create content.
+* Celebrities like Gurmit Singh and Liu Ling Ling as well as Southeast Asia's biggest TikTok creators have joined Sendjoy to create content.

 **Find out more:** \